The Statement of Retained Earnings

 What is the Retained Earnings Statement for?

-The purpose of the retained earnings statement is to reconcile the opening and closing balances on the retained earnings account.
-The closing balance on the retained earnings account shown in the closing balance sheet, is given by the retained earnings equation
+The purpose of the retained earnings statement is to reconcile the beginning and ending balances on the retained earnings account.
+The ending balance on the retained earnings account shown in the ending balance sheet, is given by the retained earnings equation

 Statement of Retained Earnings Formula